How to Split Rent and Utilities Fairly Among Roommates

 Roommates don’t fight about money because they’re bad people; roommates fight about money because systems are unclear.

-By choosing the right method:
+By choosing the right method, you could make sure that

-Equal expense divider for simple scenarios
+Equal expenses for simple scenarios.

-unequal room splits by percentage
+unequal room splits by percentage.

-Custom splits for real-life expenses
+Custom splits for real-life expenses.

 Fair systems don’t just split money—they protect friendships, improve communication, and make shared living actually enjoyable.